Celebrating terrific walks with our friends, and collecting tips for next time!

 Half the group (the organised ones!) stopped at the picnic shelter at Our Park, while the other half carried on to the Orford Coastal Cafe to find takeaway focaccia and coffees.
 Back at the picnic ground the storytelling and chats continued as we cooled down in the shade.
 Then it was back along the track again, back to Spring Bay, where most of the walkers went in for a swim to cool off.

-Sadly there were some stings from the jellyfish, but apparently they weren't very severe, phew!
 This is a pleasant walk, about 11 km if you exclude the cafe excursion, and probably took us in total about 4 hours, including our couple of stops.